nhoening/StoSim/doc/tut/remote.rst

-Nicessa will transfer all the files to the servers and start background sreens on them, running a portion of the workload (it only makes sense to have several servers when your experiment has multiple settings).
+Nicessa will transfer all the files to the servers and start background sreens on them, running a portion of the workload (it only makes sense to have several servers when your simulation has multiple settings).

 If you did not use the ``--run`` command, then Nicessa checks each server periodically if they are done.
 If they all are,